 Shrimp Pot Stickers with Sriracha-Ginger Dipping Sauce

-Serve these shrimp pot stickers as a party appetizer.
-You can double the dipping sauce recipe and use it as a tangy stir-fry sauce or as a marinade for chicken, pork, or beef.
+These addictive shrimp pot stickers are the perfect party appetizer.
+Feel free to double the dipping sauce recipe and use it later as a tangy stir-fry sauce or as a marinade for chicken, pork, or beef.

 - Total Time: